 The daughters of Alex and Olive were Gloria who married William Cox of Tardun and Doreen who married Brian Lindsay of Geraldton.
 Both Gloria and Doreen produced offspring and they, grandchildren

 Doreen has authored a wonderful short story on Tenindewa, titled, “To Sow the Barley”, and in doing so has done an immeasurably beneficial service in preserving the history of the area.
-By coincidence the original Lady of the House of the Tenindewa North Road home, Kathleen Rumble (nee Palmer) also wrote a similar style but equally valuable story titled “Memories of a Migrant”.
+By coincidence the original Lady of the House on the Tenindewa North Road (Doreen’s childhood home), Kathleen Rumble (nee Palmer) also wrote a similar style but equally valuable story titled “Memories of a Migrant”.
 These two stories have become the foundation of our history www.tenindewa.com website

 Paddy and Keith successfully ran the properties until the untimely passing of Paddy in 1990.
 Keith and Elaine had moved to Mullewa to semi-retirement by 1988 and then they fully retired to Geraldton in 2005 where Keith passed away in 2012.

 At the time almost right up to his death Paddy was a sportsman.
 His natural ability in any sport was nothing short of uncanny.
 He could take on anything but particularly he enjoyed golf and tennis and participated in these with considerable success and enjoyment.
-But what put him apart as a sportsman was the way he could excel without seemingly raising a sweat and definitely never his voice.
-In place of conversation, as he was more a yes-no type conversationalist Paddy had a particularly nonchalant whistle that became his identifying trademark.
-His skills were a trait passed on from his mother Olive who was renowned for her presence and poise on the Tennis court.
+But what put him apart as a sportsman was the way he could excel without seemingly raising a sweat and definitely never raising his voice.
+In lieu of conversation, as he was more a yes-no type conversationalist plus Paddy had a particularly nonchalant whistle that became his identifying trademark.
+His sporting skills were a trait passed on from his mother Olive, who was renowned for her presence and poise on the Tennis court.

 Keith was also a sportsman but as highlighted in Keith’s eulogy he did it with a life-long handicap.
 His dedication to family, farm, football and his Church were inspiring and all the while very few would have known of his health-affliction Infantile Paralysis (polio) contracted at the age of 12.
 Incidentally Keith missed only one Tenindewa Christmas-Tree in his entire life and it was in that year of illness which he spent in hospital in Perth.